 Local History Talks

 I am available to talk to all kinds of groups and societies throughout the year, daytime or evening.
 All my talks are illustrated with overhead transparencies.
 I am happy to come at short notice, should you have a speaker call off.
 I will travel to all parts of East Anglia.
-Talks can last any time you wish, from 45 minutes to 1½ hours.
-From 2011, my fee will be £40, with a small charge for travel if I have to go more than six miles.
-This is in the region £5 - £10.
+Talks can last any time you wish, from 45 minutes to 1˝ hours.
+From 2014, my fee will be £45, with a small charge for travel if I have to go more than six miles.
+This should be in the region of £5 - £15.